Entanglement and thermalization in open fermion systems: Results

 \subsubsection{Biased steady state}

 We continue our analysis by probing the extent to which biased leads define a steady state with the expected transport physics.
 To this end we take $\beta_L = \beta_R = \beta$ and $\mu_L = - \mu_R$.
-We compare the value of the current flowing through the wire in steady state with the corresponding Landauer formula for conductance \cite{5392683}.
+We compare the value of the current flowing through the wire in steady state with the corresponding Landauer formula for conductance~\cite{5392683}.
 Recall that this formula is obtained from an infinite wire model where the left and right moving particles are emitted from separate reservoirs with potentially different temperatures and chemical potentials.

 The linear response conductance is defined as $G = I / (\mu_L - \mu_R)$ for small $\mu_L - \mu_R$.
-We study the conductance as a function of temperature $\beta_L = \beta_R = \beta$ by computing the current in the middle\footnote{It doesn't matter where in the wire we measure the current because in a stationary state the current is conserved.} of the chain in the steady state with weakly biased leads.
-As reviewed in Appendix D of \cite{mahajan2016entanglement}, the current predicted by the ballistic Landauer formula \cite{5392683} is
+We study the conductance as a function of inverse temperature $\beta$ by computing the current in the middle of the chain in the steady state with weakly biased leads.
+Note that the current is uniform throughout the chain in a stationary state.
+As reviewed in Appendix D of Ref.~\cite{mahajan2016entanglement}, the current predicted by the ballistic Landauer formula is

 where $\epsilon_k = -2w\cos{k}$ is the energy, $v_k = \frac{\partial \epsilon_k}{\partial k} = 2w\sin{k}$ is the group velocity, and $f(\epsilon, \beta) = (e^{\beta\epsilon}+1)^{-1}$ is the Fermi distribution.
 This can be explicitly integrated to give